MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-checklist-g-marketingartifacts-logo-video-docs-screenshots.md

 - “Getting Started” videos
 - "Customer Testimony” videos

-See guidelines on how to best structure the 4 above mentioned videos (and why it is crucial to incorporate them) in *”Checklist D”.*
+See guidelines on how to best structure the 4 above mentioned videos (and why it is crucial to incorporate them) in [How to create compelling video](readiness-how-to-make-compelling-videos.md)

 > [!TIP]
 >   *Example of a video that is set up according to our best practices:*